-To start, loosen the nut at the top of the hoop.
+To start, loosen the screw at the top of the hoop.
 You'll then separate the hoops.
-Put the one that has the nut and bolt to the side, you don't have to worry about it just yet.
+Place the outer hoop to the side - we'll worry about it in a second!

-After you have the fabric over the bottom hoop, push the top hoop down over the bottom one.
-The lip of the bottom hoop will rest on the top hoop.
+After you have the fabric over the inside hoop, push the top hoop down over the inside one.
 This will sandwich the fabric between them.
-Now you'll want to tighten the nut a bit and begin pulling the fabric taut.
+Now you'll want to tighten the screw a bit and begin pulling the fabric taut.
 The fabric floating between the hoops should not give very much - this will make the embroidering much more complicated than it should be.

 Also: keep in mind that you do not double the floss as you sometimes do with thread.
 You're simply going to pull the thread through the eye and let a few inches hang loose.
 You'll knot the other end as usual.
 (And make sure to cut off the loose stuff after the knot - it'll make your work neater!
 Never leave more than 1/2 inch behind the knot, or it'll get tangled while you stitch.)